What is Unearned Revenue? Is It an Asset or Liability?

 So, recording unearned income as a liability also fulfills the legal obligation of the business.

-READ: What is Sales Price Planning Variance?
+READ: What is Budget Padding?

 What is the Journal Entry for Unearned Revenue?